The Gift

 The Pillow

 They entered their bedroom.
-It too was completely trashed.
+It too had been completely trashed.

 Then Susan saw something propped up against a pillow on their bed.